liranmao/Upload_GEO_files/README.md

     Check the `run.lftp.out` file for any errors that may have occurred during the transfer.

-3. **Upload the metadata.** When setting the release date, a general guideline is to choose a date 1 or 2 years from the present.
+3. Upload the metadata.
+Note that when setting the release date, a general guideline is to choose a date 1 or 2 years from the present.
 This can be adjusted later if necessary.
 4. Upon completing your submission, you will be directed to a confirmation page and will receive a confirmation email.
 Additionally, expect an email from GEO curators containing your GEO accession numbers or posing questions regarding your submission.